ngoziharrison/ngozi-presentations/Cluster 10B Discussion Week 2.md

 Accelerationism is the idea that we must accelerate society, technology, or conflict in order to bring about social change.
 Many different varieties of accelerationism both left wing, right wing, and variants that don't cleanly fit in the left right binary.
 Many accelerationists build their arguments on their readings of Baudrillard and Deleuze and Guattari.

+---
+# Accelerationism and AGI
 In this context we are mostly talking about the accelerationism movement, ideology, and political philosophy developed by Philosopher Nick Land.
 Nick Land was previously affiliated with the Cybernetic Culture Research Unit of whom Mark Fisher was also a member.
 A key source for Nick Land's accelerationist thought is his 2017 essay "A Quick-and-Dirty Introduction to Accelerationism".
 Nick Land has gradually become more right wing and esoteric, coined the term the dark enlightenment.
-Other thinkers have taken up his ideas and applied them to AI and argue we need to accelerate the race for AI God to bring about the singularity.
+Other thinkers have taken up his ideas and applied them to AI and argue we need to accelerate the race for AGI to bring about the singularity.

 ---
  # e/acc

-e/acc is the combination of effective altruism (an outgrowth of utilitarianism that emerged from Stanford) and accelerationism.
+e/acc stands for effective accelerationism is the combination of effective altruism (an outgrowth of utilitarianism that emerged from Stanford) and accelerationism.
 Idea that we must pursue technological progress at all costs.

 ---
 # Discussion Questions
 - Have you encountered any of these movements on the internet or IRL?
 - How do you think we should approach understanding technology and data specifically?

----
-# My Argument about doomerism and utopia

-I am less interested in the particular visions of utopia and dystopia then what those narratives mean for the here and now.
-How are they being used?

-I argue that both doomerism and utopia actually mystify techno-social relations and allow for those in power (i.e. the tech industry) to push their own agendas under the guise of saving humanity

 ---